Oscatel/fullstack-coding-exercise/README.md

 - Write a docker-compose.yml to run the application

 ### Notes
-Take as little or as much time on this as you feel you need Your time is valuable, so we wouldn't expect you to take more than a few hours on this.
+Take as little or as much time on this as you feel you need.
+Your time is valuable, so we wouldn't expect you to take more than a few hours on this.

 ### Submission